PLangHQ/plang/Documentation/GetStarted.md

 # Get Started with Plang

-Welcome to the world of Plang, a dynamic and versatile programming language!

 This guide is specifically designed to cater to new Plang users.
 Whether you're on Windows, Linux, or macOS, this guide will help you navigate through the initial stages of Plang programming with ease.

 We'll go through the following